fbpx

 In 2020 we managed to pull it off, getting the ‘Trackers’ involved in some biological survey work…

 The Island sits in the middle of the lake, and is managed by the local not-for-profit Cargelligo Wetlands and Lakes Council (CWLC).
-To help with logistics, we hauled in not only staff from the Commonwealth Environmental Water Office, but also Mal Carnegie from the Lake Cowal Conservation Centre and Dr Jo Lenehan from NSW DPIE, and CWLC chairperson Peter Skipworth.
+To help with logistics, we hauled in not only staff from the Commonwealth Environmental Water Holder, but also Mal Carnegie from the Lake Cowal Conservation Centre and Dr Jo Lenehan from NSW DPIE, and CWLC chairperson Peter Skipworth.

 We needed all seven metres of the oversize aluminium barge that the group owns in order to ferry participants, organisers, and an absolute mountain of sleeping bags and pillows across the shallow lake.